Up to 6 months 0% APR Financing Available! Learn More >

 Keep the Heat Exchanger Clean

-You cannot put a price on proper maintenance practices.
-Open loop systems utilize water from a well or pond.
-That water harbors contaminants that can build up a coating of scale on your heat exchanger.
-Think of it a bit like limescale coating the inside of an electric kettle.
-Once this starts to happen, the heat transfer from your heat exchanger drops, which affects the efficiency of the heat pump.
-Occasional cleaning ensures you tackle the issue before it starts to affect how your system functions.
+No matter what type of HVAC system you use, you cannot put a price on proper maintenance practices.
+Open-loop systems utilize water from a well or pond, but that water harbors contaminants that build up a coating of scale on your heat exchanger.
+It’s similar to limescale lining the inside of an electric kettle.
+Once scale develops, the heat transfer from your heat exchanger drops, pulling your heat pump’s efficiency down with it.
+Instead of letting your system suffer, proactively schedule occasional cleaning to maintain efficiency.
+For the highest reliability, a factory-sealed geothermal package unit can minimize the risk of refrigerant leaks and maintain peak efficiency for decades.

 Change the Air Filters